What are mosquitoes?

 The diseases transmitted by mosquitoes worldwide are responsible for causing more than a million deaths each year.
 Luckily the spread of deadly diseases by mosquitoes isn’t a huge concern in the U.S.; however, they still spread diseases that make us ill, and we need to avoid contact with them as much as possible.
 In the United States, mosquitoes spread diseases like West Nile virus and encephalitis.

-Another big problem when mosquitoes live on your property is that their presence makes it so you can’t enjoy your yard.
+Another big problem when mosquitoes live on your property is their presence making it so you can’t enjoy your yard.
 Nobody likes spending time outside when they are constantly swatting away mosquitoes.
 Being bitten by mosquitoes usually results in raised, itchy welts.
 The more a person is allergic to their saliva, the more serious the reaction will be.

 Why do I have a mosquito problem?